 Following enrolment and prior to commencing the course, students are given access to a comprehensive Student Orientation and Study Support Guide in HELI’s Canvas LMS.
 The program introduces students to various aspects of studying with HELI, including how to access support, how to use the Canvas LMS, how to access the HELI Digital Library, study techniques and tips, and other important information.

-After enrolment you can contact the Student Support Officer via the Canvas LMS.
+After enrolment you can contact the Student Support Officer via the Canvas LMS or on-campus (depending on your mode of study).

 Our support services cover academic issues, study assistance, help with personal / social issues, special needs assistance and hardship related issues.